 Ohio Hunter Arrows Heavy-Horned, 20-Point Whitetail After Three-Year Chase

 It's been a banner year for big bucks in Ohio, and hunter Brandon Sheets is the latest to turn heads with a 20-point monster taken in the central part of the state earlier this month.
-Sweets hunted the buck for three years, he tells F&S, before finally putting an arrow in it on November 9 as it crashed through the timber trailing a doe.
+Sheets hunted the buck for three years, he tells F&S, before finally putting an arrow in it on November 9 as it crashed through the timber trailing a doe.

 Sheets says his first in-person encounter with the buck took place in 2022.
 "I was sitting in a blind toward the end of bow season watching a couple bucks spar in a field when he came in from some tall grass and scared them away,” he recalls.
 “He was probably a 150-class deer that year."

-Sheets hunts private property in Pickwick County, Ohio where he was born and raised.
+Sheets hunts private property in Pickaway County, Ohio where he was born and raised.
 "I didn't see him again until the 2023 season when I had him and another nice buck squaring off next to my mock scrape about 70 yards away," says Sweets.
 "Just as he turned to start moving toward my stand, a group of poachers on four-wheelers drove through, and both bucks took off running.”

 Sheets, 30, thinks the buck’s rack would have scored roughly 170 inches in 2023.
 “He only showed up on camera a couple times that year,” he says.
 “I saw him in person one other time while he was chasing a doe about 120 yards away.
 I kept hunting him, but I couldn’t pinpoint him.
 He was super smart and elusive.”